Ridge vent without soffit vent

 Add Pole Building Ventilation.

 If your pole building does not have enclosed vented overhangs, it may be possible to add ventilation along the top of the building sidewalls.
 However, each individual case should be examined, as drilling holes or cutting into a structural member could compromise the building’s integrity.

 If a continuous ridge vent is not present, install one.
 Make certain there is a clear air flow from the attic space through the ridge – which may entail the removal of any sheathing (oriented strand board – OSB or plywood), vapor barriers, or other insulations directly beneath the ridge.

 Although the newer versions of the Code prohibit the combination of gable vents and ridge vents, gable vents may be installed in each end of the building – to provide an intake for outside air.

 The real solution – is to build it right in the beginning.
 Prudent design with vented soffit overhangs and a vented ridge may involve some initial investment, but prove to be an insignificant cost over the life of the building.
 And trust me, no one I’ve ever talked to had a “fun” time dealing with mold.

-DEAR POLE BARN GURU: I am about to build a pole bu...
+DEAR POLE BARN GURU: Hello, I am going to tear dow...